balaji1974/nosql/hbase/README.md

 ### To do java implementation

-## Apache Phoenix - OLTP and operational analytics for Apache Hadoop
+## Apache Phoenix - OLTP and operational analytics for Apache Hadoop - SQL for HBase
 ```xml

 ```